In this article Los Angeles DUI Defense Lawyer discusses Out Of State DUI Priors. Click on the links below to go directly to your topic of interest.

 - California Case Law On Using Out of State DUI Priors

 A DUI in California is a unique crime because it is priorable.
-Priorability means that some older convictions can cause an increase in the level of the offense or in the punishment.
-In case of a California DUI, the priorability is up to ten years from one DUI arrest to another DUI arrest.
+Priorability means that some older convictions can be used to increase the punishment for newer conviction.
+In case of a California DUI, the priorability of DUI is ten years from one DUI arrest to another DUI arrest.
 For example, a second DUI within 10 years is punished more severely then the first offense DUI and a third offense DUI is punished more severe then the second offense DUI.
-A forth offense DUI will be “upgraded” to a felony DUI, increasing the level of offense from a misdemeanor to felony and at the same time increasing the degree of punishment so that you can possibly end in state prison commitment.
+A forth offense DUI will be “upgraded” to a felony DUI, increasing the level of offense from a misdemeanor to felony and at the same time increasing the degree of punishment so that you can possibly end in the state prison.
 The concept of priorability is similar but not the same as having the prosecutor ask for a harsher sentence for a repeat offender.
 The prosecutor will likely ask for a harsher sentence, but also the crime becomes more serious because the legislature wanted it to do so.
 Contrast DUI with a Petty Theft.
 A second offense DUI requires a minimal jail sentence, longer alcohol program, longer DUI probation and possible higher maximum.
 This is in addition to the discretionary punishment, such as “victim impact program” (or MADD), a higher discretionary fine and other punishment, often requested by the prosecutor.
-A Petty Theft offense under the California law does not mandate an increased punishment or any custody exposure upon repeated convictions.
+A Petty Theft offense under the California law does not mandate an increased punishment or any custody exposure upon repeated conviction any longer – however, few years ago, petty theft with a prior was a more serious offense and 4 prior petty theft used to be punished as a felony.

-To prove a prior DUI offense that occurred in California, the prosecutor or the DMV will introduce a certified record of the conviction to establish that the priors are one of the enumerate offenses and that the offense date to offense date is within the required ten years period.
-Establishing a prior is rarely is problem in California unless the defendant plead to reckless driving, which can be either a “wet reckless” or a “dry reckless”.
+To prove a prior DUI offense that occurred in California, the prosecutor or the DMV will introduce a certified record of the conviction to establish that the priors are one of the enumerated offenses and that former offense date to later offense date is within the required ten years period.
+Establishing a prior is rarely is a problem in California unless the defendant pleads to reckless driving, which can be either a “wet reckless” or a “dry reckless”.
 A “wet reckless” is priorable to a DUI, whereas, a “dry reckless” is not.
 Because of that, when the alleged prior is a “reckless driving”, it is important to check the actual record of the conviction to see if the prior is valid.

 It is easy for a prosecutor to prove a prior with a California DUI conviction.
 It becomes more difficult when a prior is not from California.
 Because the laws in other states are different then California, a prior might not be valid despite a DUI conviction.
 The difference is in the definition of a DUI in California versus the definition of DUI in other states.
 California punishes “driving” whereas many other states punish “actual physical control” or “operation” of the vehicle.
 This is a significant difference where a person who was not driving in California can not be found guilty of DUI and can be found guilty in many other states simply because he or she is in control of a vehicle or operating a vehicle without driving it.